YichaoOU/HemTools/docs/content/Visualization/signal_plot.rst

 DNA methylation only occurs at CpG sites, which can be sparse.
 The key parameter to add is ``--averageTypeBins max``.
 By default, this is ``mean``, which decreases the signal.

+Another cosmetic note: colorMaps like ``jet`` gives better visualization than colorMaps that constist of only 2 or 3 colors.

 .. code:: bash

 	signal_plot.py --one_to_one input.list -u 5000 -d 5000 --plotHeatmap_addon_parameters " --averageTypeSummaryPlot mean --legendLocation none --colorMap jet" --computeMatrix_addon_parameters " --missingDataAsZero --averageTypeBins max --binSize 50 " -j summary_mean_compute_max_jet_bin_50